qiskit-community/qiskit-presentations/2018-07-19_oscon_gambetta/README.md

 jupyter notebook talk.ipynb
 ```

-or is you use Jupyter Lab
+or if you use Jupyter Lab

 ```
 jupyter lab talk.ipynb